 Paris metro: Saint-Paul, Hotel de Ville stations, line 1

-Rue des Francs-Bourgeois is perhaps Paris most trendy shopping street.
+Rue des Francs-Bourgeois is perhaps Paris most trendy shopping street (Paris map).
 You will find most French fashion brands there.
 Fashion stores in Le Marais are open on Sunday, which is rare in Paris.
 The largest stores are:

 Detailed review of Le Marais Paris shopping.